Faye Leung (dancer): 2009 dismissal from Hong Kong Ballet

 Leung was dismissed from the Hong Kong Ballet with immediate effect on the evening of Friday 23 January 2009.
 She was in rehearsal for the "All Bach" mixed bill programme which was to be held in three weeks at the Hong Kong Arts Festival, and which marked HKB's 30th anniversary.
 She was advised of the dismissal by board member Linda Fung, who said it was a board decision.
 When she asked why she was being dismissed, Leung says Fung told her that the board felt she and the company were "going in different directions".
 Leung, who has said she has "done nothing wrong" then retracted a termination agreement she feels was signed under duress, and is asking for a proper explanation of her dismissal.
 After the dismissal, Leung broke her usual silence and became more open to media attention.
 In its January 2010 issue, local cultural magazine Muse published an in-depth interview with Leung regarding this difficult period in her career.

 Career after the Hong Kong Ballet

 In August 2009, Leung appeared as guest artist in HKB's Cinderella as a "farewell performance".
 In September 2009, she appeared in a music video for the new single "1+1" of local singer Jonathan Wong Chee Hynn (王梓軒).

 As of 2011, she is the lead actress in The House of Dancing Water, a water-based show in City of Dreams, Macau, directed by Franco Dragone (Cirque du Soleil, Celine Dion: A New Day).
 The show includes high-caliber acrobats from all over the world.
 Leung plays a princess who is captured by an "Evil Queen" character.

-Reviews

-"The leading ladies fare well, Faye Leung as Valeria, has a lyrical quality in her dancing and makes a sensuous lover for Spartacus, especially in their pas de deux in 'imagination'."